Gestus

 Had there been anyone to listen

 Deep, deep underground, beyond the range of any human ear, subterranean and surface movements create majestic melodies.
 With the use of special microphones, Caterina Gobbi has sampled these vibrations in the areas of Mont Blanc.
-A collection of hypogeal voices which the artist presents with an unprecedented sound-based performance, sparking reflections on perceptions of and relationships between man, machine and nature.
-During the performance, the artist moves around wearing a copper structure with loudspeakers attached to it.
-As she walks, Gobbi plays the sounds sampled high in the mountains, using the structure as if it were an extension of her body.
+A collection of hypogeal voices which the artist presented with an unprecedented sound-based performance, sparking reflections on perceptions of and relationships between man, machine and nature.
+During the performance, the artist moved around wearing a copper structure with loudspeakers attached to it.
+As she walks, Gobbi played the sounds sampled high in the mountains, using the structure as if it were an extension of her body.

 Act II: The Assembly of Actions